About this mod

 Issue 2: Global Illumination Flickering Issue

-ELDEN RING has an issue seemingly caused by recent NVIDIA drivers that can occasionally cause global illumination flickering on both unmodded and modded setups with any settings.
-Certain mods will exacerbate the problem and thus it will appear more frequently, but they are not the root cause of the issue.
-Some files here contain changes that are likely exacerbate the issue, though this isn't guaranteed.
+ELDEN RING has an issue seemingly caused by recent NVIDIA drivers that can occasionally cause global illumination flickering on both unmodded and modded setups.
+Certain mods will exacerbate the problem and thus it will appear more frequently and as such some files here contain changes that may exacerbate the issue, though this isn't guaranteed and isn't the root cause of the issue.
 It's up to you to find out if it affects you or not.

 If you're noticing the global illumination flickering problem, with or without the files here, try this mod: FSR Frame Generation and Temporal Super Resolution (ERSS-FG) as it has a workaround built-in and offers other potential solutions.